LeaderPortfolio

 Career Timeline

-NVIDIA reached a market value of over $1 trillion.
+Nvidia reached a market capitalization of over $5 trillion.

-Acquired Mellanox Technologies, strengthening data center and high-performance computing capabilities.
+Acquired Mellanox Technologies, expanding offerings in the data center and high-performance computing markets.

 2006